pkeilbach/htwg-practical-nlp/docs/index.md

     You can help to improve this course with your contributions and earn bonus points for the exam.
     The [contributing guide] contains all information on that.

+- **Get started with the assignments**: 🤓

+    If you already want to get hands-on, you can go ahead and start looking into the [assignments].
+    Assignments 0 and 1 are great starting points.
+    This also gives you a better feeling of what is expected on the practical side in this course.

 <!-- page links -->
 [Python]: https://docs.python.org/3/
 [Git]: https://git-scm.com/